modernfidelity/Drupal-Entity-Workflow/README.md

 @TODO :

+- Node stuff - make sure we haven't broken any of the node functionality we get for free with workflow - i.e. form widgets for the workflow changes on node edit form, the workflow tab on the node page etc etc

-1. Comments and Transition History
+- Comments and Transition History

-2. Scheduling
+- Scheduling

-3. Tokens - how are these used?
+- Tokens - how are these used?
 Do we need them?

-4. GUI - Group Bundles by entity type.
+- GUI - Group Bundles by entity type.
 Add a checkbox to select individual bundles, and one to 'Map to all' bundles.

-5. Housekeeping

-Crud/Helpers tidy up - order, replace nids with eids, $node with $entity etc etc DB schema tidy up - replace nids with eids etc etc Clean up entity API load, insert, save and delete hooks.
-All working but with warnings and notices.
+- Housekeeping: Crud/Helpers/DB Schema tidy up - replace nids with eids, $node with $entity etc etc

+- entity_workflow_user_delete() needs amending

-6. entity_workflow_form_alter() needs looking at
+- entity_workflow_form_alter() needs amending

-7. The Node page workflow tab - need to make sure this is bulletproof for nodes and isn't broken for other entities
+- The Node page workflow tab - need to make sure this is bulletproof for nodes and isn't broken for other entities

-8. TEST TEST TEST!
+- TEST TEST TEST!

 Gotchas - things to watch out for: